archive (from 2011):

 - Capital Growth – The campaign for 2012 new food growing spaces in London by 2012: http://www.capitalgrowth.org/

-The campaign is run by London Food Link, launched by London Mayor Boris Johnson & his food adviser Rosie Boycott, as part of the idea to have made the 2012 Olympics the greenest games ever – an exercise which has a hint of greenwash about it but which is nevertheless much welcomed and hugely positive – popular rhetoric perhaps nothing more than Boris Balderdash in light of the fact that some of these sites were token scraps of ground which became ares of shrub growing!
-Keep informed on this specific issue by subscribing to the following email list: firstname.lastname@example.org
+The campaign, run by London Food Link, was launched by former-London Mayor Boris Johnson & his food adviser Rosie Boycott, as part of the idea to have made the 2012 Olympics the greenest games ever – an exercise which had a hint of greenwash about it but which is nevertheless much welcomed and hugely positive – popular rhetoric perhaps nothing more than Boris Balderdash in light of the fact that some of these sites were token scraps of ground which became areas of shrub growing!

 Encouragement comes from British Waterways who in early 2009 launched a major wildlife survey on UK canals and announced it was turning over unused canal-side land for use as vegetable-growing allotments.